cardano-foundation/CIPs/CIP-1694/README.md

 ### Votes

-Each vote transaction consists of the following:
+Each vote consists of the following:

 * a governance action ID
 * a role - constitutional committee member, DRep, or SPO